 This decision poured fuel on a spark she had been journaling about for years: a personal passion project she calls Motherism.

-Motherism began on Instagram with hot pink, feverish lettering that jabbed at the status quo and struck a nerve in the collective consciousness waking up to the fact that things are not as they should be.
-It dares mothers to take up space, speak their truth, and amplify the voices already making a difference.
+Motherism began on Instagram with hot pink, feverish lettering that jabs at the status quo and hits a nerve with the collective consciousness; things are not right as they are.

 Motherism